InfTkm/ethereum-lab1/README.md

 now, we want to get some experience deploying and interacting with the Solidity code and the environment provided by client side Truffle and server side Ganache.

+It is important that you take your time and understand what is going on in these exercises.
+Start early and leave some time for debugging.

 ## Part 1.
 Installations